 Ingredients always in your fridge or pantry?
 Fresh eggs, full cream milk, tomatoes and ripe Brie.
 Collectively these make a perfect meal.

 Your treasured foodie collectables?
 I love napkins… large antique ones.
 I have more than is strictly proper.
 And I have heaps of silver and bone cutlery.

-Catering, Friday dinners and Charroux gourmet tour details at Food studio Tel 021 433 2259.
+Catering, Friday dinners and Charroux gourmet tour details at Good Food Tel 021 433 2259.